shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Performance: 5 Spell Points.
 Cast this spell centered on yourself, and target all creatures you can see within range.

 The range of a Performance spell is any range you choose up to your Cast Range.
-A Performance spell always ends automatically when the performance does.
+If the Performance spell has an area of effect, the radius is equal to the range you chose for it.
+A Performance spell is bound by your performance.
+It is not bound by your Spell Duration; it lasts as long as your performance does, and always ends automatically when your performance ends.
 You can end the performance whenever you like as a free action, and it ends automatically when you become unable to perform.

 The creatures must also be able to see/hear you, depending on which performance style you chose.
-Creatures that cannot be charmed cannot be targeted by a performance spell.
+Creatures that cannot be charmed cannot be targeted or effected by a performance spell.

 Your Performance spell requires concentration, even if the spell doesn’t specifically state it.
+A Performance spell is not effected by the following Bond Affinity options: Animated, Enduring, Reaching, Remote, Lasting, Ashes.

 ### Big Show